Venice things to do: and why you should visit Venice at least once in your lifetime

 If you don’t manage to get a room at any of these extremely popular hotels, check my expanded hand-picked list of great value hotels in Venice right here.

-And if you’ve ever been curious about camping near Venice, check out my complete guide to Marina di Venezia here.
+And if you’ve ever been curious about camping near Venice, check out my complete guide to staying at Marina di Venezia here.

 Black lacquered gondolas covered in brilliant blue tarpaulin dance on the waters of Venice before the island of San Giorgio, just as they have been doing for hundreds of years. #venice #venezia #rome #roma #italy #italia #igersitalia #love #life #travel #instatravel #travelgram #tourist #tourism #vacation #travelling #trip #holiday #instamoment #instagood #instamood #instadaily #bestoftheday #photooftheday #picoftheday #write #writer #travelwriter #travelblogger